LucasDelfino92/morrowindsharp/main.md

 Addresses numerous mesh and textures issues with the vanilla head, leading to much better looking faces overall.
 - Only install the **kart_facelift_meshes** main file.

-> ⚠️ Unlike **Familiar Faces**, this mod doesn't touch on hair or Khajiit head meshes, which is why we want to install it later and overwrite **Familiar Faces**' other head meshes.
+> ℹ️ Unlike **Familiar Faces**, this mod doesn't touch on hair or Khajiit head meshes, which is why we want to install it later and overwrite **Familiar Faces**' other head meshes.

 [**Yet Another Guard Diversity**](https://www.nexusmods.com/morrowind/mods/45894)
 Replaces generic copy-pasted guards with a variety of more unique-looking guards.